jlem/WebDevChallenge/README.md

 * Create a Vagrant box that would let you host a new Django site.
 * Set up your own DigitalOcean server and provision it to host one of the three sites above.
 * Set up public/private SSH keys for that server.
-* Set up a local MAMP environment [Tutorial](http://www.taniarascia.com/local-environment/)
+* Set up a local MAMP or WAMP environment ~ [MAMP Tutorial](http://www.taniarascia.com/local-environment/), [WAMP Tutorial](https://www.vultr.com/docs/setup-a-wamp-server-on-windows)
-* Set up virtual hosts so each site can have its own local domain [Tutorial](http://www.taniarascia.com/setting-up-virtual-hosts/)
+* Set up virtual hosts so each site can have its own local domain ~ [MAMP Tutorial](http://www.taniarascia.com/setting-up-virtual-hosts/), [WAMP Tutorial](https://john-dugan.com/wamp-vhost-setup/)

 ### Git
 * Set up two different GitHub accounts, and learn how to SSH different projects with different accounts.
-* Use command line to push a Git repository from a local environment to a live server.
-[Tutorial](http://www.taniarascia.com/getting-started-with-git/)
+* Use command line to push a Git repository from a local environment to a live server. ~ [Tutorial](http://www.taniarascia.com/getting-started-with-git/)

 ### JavaScript
 * Create an image slider that accepts any number of slides and changes them every 5 seconds.